-Most people know they need to provide a cool area for their cats and dogs during summer heat waves, but what about fish?
-Just because your fish are in water doesn't mean they're safe from the effects of high temperatures.
+Most people know they need to provide a cool area for their cats and dogs during summer heatwaves, but what about fish?
+Just because your fish are in water doesn't mean they're safe from the effects of high temperatures. in the event of a power failure, or lack of air conditioning, during the summer, the aquarium water may heat up higher than the safe limits for the fish.
+It is important to know how to cool the aquarium water in these unusual circumstances.

-Heat can become a problem if it is markedly elevated for a considerable period of time (which might be possible during a prolonged hot spell).
-The Angelfish, Guppies, Mollies, and Silver Shark, will have absolutely no problems with a current temp of 81.14 F/ 27.3 C. The Clown Loach enjoys water as warm as 86 F/ 30 C and is probably thanking the weather person for the lovely warm water.
+Heat can become a problem if it is markedly elevated for a considerable period of time, which might be possible during a prolonged hot spell.
+The Angelfish, Guppies, Mollies, and Silver Shark, will have absolutely no problems with a water temperature of 81 degrees Fahrenheit, or 27 degrees Celsius.
+The Clown Loach enjoys water as warm as 86 Fahrenheit and 30 degrees Celsius and is probably thanking the weather person for the lovely warm water.

-As long as the water temperature does not remain above 30 C (86 F) for weeks on end, you need not be concerned.
-However, as the temperature rises, the oxygen saturation in the water tends to fall.
-If you have a good filtration system, odds are you don't have a problem.
-Nevertheless, it won't hurt to increase the aeration to assure proper levels of oxygen.
+As long as the water temperature does not remain above 86 degrees Fahrenheit and 30 degrees Celsius for weeks on end, you need not be concerned.
+However, as the temperature rises, the dissolved oxygen in the water decreases.
+If you have a good filtration system, odds are you won't have a problem.
+Nevertheless, it won't hurt to increase the aeration to ensure proper levels of oxygen.
 You should also perform water changes more often, using water that is a degree or two cooler than the tank water.
 That will serve to keep the water temperature down and maintain adequate oxygen levels for your fish.

-In the event of a lengthy heat wave, you might have to take steps to cool the water.
-Here are some suggestions for keeping the water cool and ways to lower it's temperature if it goes to high.
+In the event of a lengthy heatwave, you might have to take steps to cool the water.
+Here are some suggestions for keeping the water cool and ways to lower the temperature if it goes too high.

 - Keep the aquarium lights turned off.